daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 Here, we will clean up operator names and then visualize the top 15 operators by the number of accidents.
 By creating a horizontal bar plot, we can quickly identify which operators are most frequently involved in accidents.

-Cppy and paste code in new cell and run it.
+Copy and paste the code into a new cell and run it.

 ```bash
 Data.Operator = Data.Operator.str.upper()